The Employment Rights Bill, once enacted, will catalyse the most significant overhaul of UK workplace rights and responsibilities in a generation.

 Will the Bill apply to existing staff or only new hires?

-Most provisions, including day-one rights and changes to statutory leave, will apply to all employees once the relevant parts of the legislation come into force.
+Most provisions, including day-one rights and changes to statutory leave, will apply to all employees once the relevant parts of the legislation come into force, subject to transitional arrangements set in the regulations.

 Are small businesses exempt from the new rules?